-Yes ar Ended December 3 Favorable/(U nfavorable) (In millions) 2018 2017 2016 2018 - 2017 2017 - 2016 License revenue \$ 48.4 \$ 28.0 \$ - \$ 20.4 \$ 28.0
+hange

+Year Ended I Favorable/(Unfavorable)

+(In millions) 2019 2018 2019 - 2018

+License revenue \$ 145.8 \$ 48.4 \$ 97.4

-Amounts earned as license revenue relate to our license and collaboration agreement with Biogen for BIIB098.
-The amount recognized in 2018 was triggered by Biogen's decision to pay the \$50.0 million option payment following Biogen's review of preliminary gastrointestinal tolerability data from the ongoing clinical development program for BIIB098, including certain data from our long-term safety clinical trial and part A of the elective, randomized, head-to-head phase 3 gastrointestinal tolerability clinical trial comparing BIIB098 and dimethyl fumarate.
-In 2017, we recognized the upfront cash payment of \$28.0 million as license revenue under ASC Subtopic 605-25, Multiple Element Arrangements ("ASC 605-25").
-This is discussed in greater detail within the Critical Accounting Estimates section below.
+Amounts earned as license revenue in both periods presented primarily relate to our license and collaboration agreement with Biogen for VUMERITY.
+The increase in license revenue in 2019 was primarily due to the \$150.0 million milestone payment we received upon approval of the NDA for VUMERITY by the FDA in 2019.
+The license revenue in 2018 was triggered by Biogen's decision to pay a \$50.0 million option payment following its review of preliminary gastrointestinal tolerability data from the ongoing clinical development program for VUMERITY, including certain data from the long-term safety clinical trial and part A of the elective, randomized, head-to-head phase 3 gastrointestinal tolerability clinical trial comparing VUMERITY and dimethyl fumarate.